yesworkflow-org/yw-prototypes/README.md

 #### JDK and Maven configuration

 The Java prototype is built using Maven 3.
-Before building YesWorkflow confirm that the `mvn` command is in your path and that a JDK version 1.7 or higher is found by maven:
+Before building YesWorkflow confirm that the `mvn` command is in your path, that your version of Maven is at least 3.0.5, and that a JDK version 1.7 (or higher) is found by Maven:

     $ mvn --version
     Apache Maven 3.2.3 (33f8c3e1027c3ddde99d3cdebad2656a31e8fdf4; 2014-08-11T13:58:10-07:00)